The following is a compilation of the latest small- to medium-sized business (SMB) data storage news.

 More than 60% of SMBs don't use email archiving software

 GFI Software announced the results of an independent survey conducted by Opinion Matters, in which more than 200 U.S.-based IT decision makers participated.
-The study revealed that 62.4% of SMBs don't use
+The study revealed that 62.4% of SMBs don't use email archiving software, and 38% of the 202 businesses polled don't have an archiving or backup plan of any kind in place.

 Additional results from the survey revealed that 66.8% of respondents were unfamiliar with U.S. regulatory compliance standards regarding email archiving; 37% said they are required to search for old and deleted emails on a monthly basis; and 31% said they would consider a hosted approach to email archiving.